dennysubke/onionshare-docker/Readme.md

 ---

 This repository contains a Docker setup for OnionShare, allowing you to easily share files or a website over the Tor network.
-With this setup, you can securely and anonymously share your files, including GitHub repositories, using a Tor onion service.
+With this setup, you can securely and anonymously share your files using a Tor onion service.

 ## Prerequisites